 * ten per cent or less of the premium relates to a taxable risk; and * the premium for the policy as a whole is £500,000 or less.

-The *de minimis** *ESC is formalised into the IPT legislation from 1st December 2011, and the ESC withdrawn.
+The de minimis __ESC is formalised into the IPT legislation from 1st December 2011, and the ESC withdrawn.
 The new legislation is intended to exactly replicate the ESC, and so an insurer will not have to alter any of their current practises in this area.

 Next page